Salt Lake City, please discontinue this environmental injustice.

 "Algal toxins poison 60,000 people around the world every year."

-With virtually no irrigation occurring from the Jordan & Salt Lake City Canal carrying Utah Lake water into Big Cottonwood Creek and Little Cottonwood Creek, it's time to re-purpose the canal and stop putting Utah Lake water in the eastside creeks of Salt Lake County.
+Virtually no irrigation is occurring from the Jordan & Salt Lake City Canal carrying toxic Utah Lake water into Big Cottonwood Creek and Little Cottonwood Creek.
+It's time to re-purpose the canal, to re-purpose the $830,000 SCL spends to operate the canal and stop putting Utah Lake water in the eastside creeks of Salt Lake County.

 "Pet owners are keeping their dogs away from the water in News Brunswick, as three dogs in the Fredericton area recently died after coming into contact with blue-green algae, a toxic bloom that can also be harmful to humans. " CBC News